Paul Ingrassia (lawyer): Legal and communications work (2018–2025)

-White House liaison (January 2025–November 2025)
+White House liaison (January–November 2025)

-Ingrassia at the D.C.
-Central Detention Facility in January 2025 after Trump pardoned defendants in the January 6 Capitol attack.

 Ingrassia served as a liaison between the second presidential transition of Donald Trump and the Department of Justice.
 In a lawsuit filed in September, Brian Driscoll, the former acting director of the Federal Bureau of Investigation, alleged that Ingrassia had asked questions regarding Driscoll's loyalty to Trump and his view of diversity, equity, and inclusion initiatives.
 In January 2025, Ingrassia was appointed as the Trump administration's liaison to the Department of Justice by Emil Bove, the acting deputy attorney general.
 He was present for the release of pardoned January 6 Capitol attack defendants jailed in the D.C.
 Jail.
-During his tenure, he pursued candidates loyal to Trump and called for the firing of employees who had worked for attorneys general Merrick Garland or William Barr to be fired.
+During his tenure, he pursued candidates loyal to Trump and called employees who had worked for attorneys general Merrick Garland or William Barr to be fired.
 Amid a dispute with Chad Mizelle, attorney general Pam Bondi's chief of staff, Ingrassia was reassigned to the Department of Homeland Security the following month, according to ABC News.

 In October, Politico reported that Ingrassia had been investigated for allegedly sexually harassing a lower-ranking female colleague during a July business trip to Orlando, Florida.
 According to several officials, Ingrassia had arranged for the woman's hotel reservation to be canceled so that she would have to share his room; the woman initially filed a human resources complaint before retracting it days later, fearing retaliation.
 Two officials stated they were interviewed in September by the inspector general of the Department of Homeland Security regarding allegations of sexual harassment involving Ingrassia.
 Ingrassia's attorney denied wrongdoing, stating that a human-resources investigation found no misconduct.
 The woman later issued a statement saying she had "never felt uncomfortable" and that the claims of harassment were "not true."
 Following the incident, Ingrassia's federal employee badge and access to the Department of Homeland Security's headquarters were temporarily revoked for several days.
+Ingrassia sued Politico for defamation that month.

+In November, ProPublica reported that Ingrassia had intervened to return seized electronic devices from Andrew Tate and his brother Tristan, who received representation from Ingrassia while working at the McBride Law Firm, from Customs and Border Protection.
+The request reportedly concerned several officials in the Department of Homeland Security, who believed that they would be interfering in a federal investigation by executing the request.
+Ingrassia's lawyer, Edward Paltzik, denied the allegations.
+Following the report, Connecticut senator Richard Blumenthal and Michigan senator Gary Peters requested information from the White House and the Department of Homeland Security, referring to Ingrassia's apparent intervention as "brazen interference with a federal investigation".